Anurag-Bachheti/Weather-App/README.md

 - fetch time from where lat, lng is fetched from (location of current lat, lng)
 - input fields to be responsive (currently, their size is always the same, make it as 5% or something...)
-- remove app.css, and use the same const css, as used in other files
 - error to be shown, whatever is fetched from api
 - global variable usage and set using hooks
-- httpService.js - file where we keep api calls
 - use button as component, pass function and text
 - use caching (if possible for previously entered lat, lng)